kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

 > **NOTE:** Alternatively, from the left navigation go to **API Rules**, and click on the **Host** URL there.

-The operation was successful if the page says `Hello Serverless`.
+The operation was successful if the page says `Hello World from the Kyma Function hello-world running on nodejs18!`.
   </details>
   <details>
   <summary label="kubectl">